-Science and Conservation in Gorongosa
+Science in Gorongosa

 "Gorongosa, I will say it now, is ecologically the most diverse park in the world" - E.O.
 Wilson

 This is an incredibly exciting time for science in Gorongosa!
 Some of the top scientists in the world are working here, studying everything from lions and elephants to katydids and termite mounds!